Skip advert

 At a little less than five metres long, the SsangYong Rexton is a big car.
 Its interior, however, isn't quite as generous as you might expect from the outside.
 It matches similarly priced rivals on this front, but doesn't eclipse them.

-Occupants may find the Rexton a little tricker to climb into than some SUVs because its floor is a little higher than most.
+Occupants may find the Rexton a little tricker to climb into than some SUVs because its floor is a little higher than most, and the vehicle we tested was fitted with running boards to make this easier.
 The doors open to a wide angle, but the apertures are a little narrower than those of some rivals.

 Advertisement - Article continues below